 Here are some figures showing the parish's population through time:

-The June 2000 issue of the Borders Family History Society magazine includes a transcript of the Innerleithen Poll Tax Roll of 1694, a document held like many other taxation records in the National Archives of Scotland in Edinburgh (NAS reference SC.42/5/8).
+The June 2000 issue of the Borders Family History Society magazine includes a transcript of the Innerleithen Poll Tax Roll of 1694, a document held like many other taxation records in the National Records of Scotland in Edinburgh (NRS reference SC.42/5/8).
 This particular document also includes details of some local rentals, listing for many lands the value, tenant, and rent paid.